realtimerealbook/ireal-parse/README.md

 ## Usage

 First configure `list.txt` to contain the list of file names we want to parse and test (the complete list of available charts in `1300.txt` can be found [here](http://www.irealb.com/forums/showthread.php?4522-Jazz-1300-Standards-Individual-Songs)).
-File names should be separated by a new line, and should have spaces replaced by underscores, and special characters escaped.
+File names should be separated by a new line, with spaces replaced by underscores, and special characters escaped.
 For example
 ```
 Fly_Me_To_The_Moon
 Got_A_Match\?